-Oxycodone given to the mother during labour can cause breathing problems in the newborn.
+Oxycodone given to the mother during labour can cause breathing problems and signs of withdrawal in the newborn.

-Oxycodone should not be taken while breastfeeding.
-Oxycodone can pass into the breast milk and can harm the baby.
+Oxycodone should not be taken while breastfeeding unless benefits outweigh the risks.
+Oxycodone can pass into the breast milk

 Your doctor can discuss with you the risks and benefits involved.